 Another danger that often accompanies rainstorms is lightning.
 Dozens of people have lost their lives in lightning related incidents in recent years.
 In fact, South Africa happens to have one of the highest lightning ground strike densities in the world.
 To avoid danger during an electrical storm:

 South Africa is home to some of the most incredible species of wild animals on earth.
-Moreover, it offers a unique opportunity for visitors to actually observe and experience these fascinating creatures up close and personal, in their natural environment.
+Moreover, it offers a unique opportunity for visitors to actually observe and experience these fascinating creatures in their natural environment.
 It's the very reason many people choose to go here.

 One of the most important things to consider before setting out to see the animals, is that while they're beautiful and may seem peaceful and harmless, they are most certainly wild animals and can pose a serious threat to anyone who comes near them.